 |SWK408||Advanced Research Methods|

 |SOC100||Introduction to Sociology|

-A minimum of 124 credits is required for the bachelor of social work (BSW) degree
+A minimum of 120 credits is required for the bachelors in social work (BSW) degree.

-Once the program receives CSWE accreditation, graduates of GMercyU’s BSW program will have advanced standing in CSWE masters programs, which will take a full year off the time to complete your masters of social work (MSW).
+Once the program receives CSWE accreditation, graduates of GMercyU’s BSW program will have the eligibility for advanced standing in CSWE masters programs, which will take a full year off the time to complete your masters of social work (MSW).
 You may also choose to pursue a graduate degree in pastoral counseling, school counseling, clinical counseling, and applied behavioral sciences.
-GMercyU offers an accelerated master’s of school counseling.
+GMercyU offers an accelerated master of school counseling.